IamKay/100DaysOfCode/README.md

 * Day 30
   > Did a little JS, watched some videos.
 Nothing fancy, just vanilla.
 Posted it here as well.
 Don't really have an idea for a big project or a small one for that matter.
 I am searching but in the meanwhile, small pens i like.

+* Day 31
+  > Spent the day watching JS vids and nothing else.
+The code written today was PHP (i know pfff).
+It was as a help for someone.
+Just keeping the "code everyday" tradition alive.
+No links to share as of now.
+Maybe soon.
+70 days to go.
+Still strong.